 If there isn’t enough space in your bedroom or in the nursery for separate cribs, keeping your babies in the same crib can be an option.
 You may also consider co-sleeping or buying bassinets instead of cribs.

 Many parents opt to keep their newborn twins in the same crib at least until they’re about 6 months old.
 Unfortunately, this only works for babies who go to sleep and wake up at the same time.
 If your babies have different sleep patterns, they may disrupt each other’s sleep — as well as yours.
+Also sleep training your twins can be very good for having proper sleeping habits.

 If you breastfeed your twins, having them in bed with you or in a co-sleeper beside your bed may be easiest, especially with nighttime feeds.
 If you decide to bottle feed, separate cribs are okay.
 You and your partner can schedule feeding duties and take turns getting up in the middle of the night to give the babies their bottles.